helmutbuhler/jetson_nano_image_milana/readme.md

 Note: In this ISO the SPI driver is loaded automatically on startup.
 In the official ISO you would also need to start it on every boot with `modprobe spidev`.

 And that's it!
+You now have a Jetson Nano that actually works with the communication ports it is advertized to work with.
+Apart from the changes mentioned in this readme, it should work just like the official version.

-I took me quite some time to figure all this stuff out, hopefully you'll have an easier time with your Jetson Nano and this ISO Image.
+I took me quite some time to figure all this stuff out.
+Hopefully you'll have an easier time with your Jetson Nano than I had.